balabanmetin/Tree-Based-Clustering-Paper/README.md

 Summary
 ------------------------------------

-This repository contains data & script used in analysis of these data presented in the publication:
+This repository contains data & script used in experiments presented in the publication:

 * Balaban, Metin, Niema Moshiri, Uyen Mai, and Siavash Mirarab.
 “TreeCluster : Clustering Biological Sequences Using Phylogenetic Trees.”
 BioRxiv, 2019, 591388. doi:10.1101/591388.